chrismanahan/LulzbotMarlin/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Marlin Lulzbot Fork

+This is a fork from the AlephObjects fork of Marlin.
+See the [Lulzbot readme](README_LulzBot.md) for more detais.

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__